coltorapps/builder/apps/docs/src/app/docs/builders/page.md

 Summary of the example above:

-- Sections can have any kind of children.
+- Sections can have only text field children.
 - Text fields require a parent.
 - Only sections are permitted as parents for text fields.